mongodb/mongo-python-driver/doc/installation.rst

   where clock adjustments are frequent.
 Not needed in Python 3.3+.
 - `wincertstore <https://pypi.python.org/pypi/wincertstore>`_ adds support
   for verifying server SSL certificates using Windows provided CA certificates on older versions of python.
-Not needed or used on Python2 2.7.9+ or Python3 3.4.0+.
+Not needed or used with versions of Python 2 beginning with 2.7.9, or versions of Python 3 beginning with 3.4.0.
 - `certifi <https://pypi.python.org/pypi/certifi>`_ adds support for
   using the Mozilla CA bundle with SSL to verify server certificates.
-Not needed or used with Python 2.7.9+ on any OS, Python 3.4.0+ on Windows, or Python 3.2.0+ on systems other than Windows.
+Not needed or used with versions of Python 2 beginning with 2.7.9 on any OS, versions of Python 3 beginning with Python 3.4.0 on Windows, or versions of Python 3 beginning with Python 3.2.0 on operating systems other than Windows.

 Microsoft Windows
 -----------------